What Is Peritoneal Mesothelioma?

 • Radiation: This uses high-energy particles or X-rays to kill cancer cells.
 This can be given with chemo or immunotherapy.
 It helps improve survival and relieve symptoms of peritoneal mesothelioma.

 • Targeted therapy: These treatments focus on specific genetic changes in cancer cells.
-Yervoy (ipilimumab) and Opdivo (nivolumab) are FDA-approved for mesothelioma.

 Dr. Joseph Skitzki, a surgical oncologist at Roswell Park Comprehensive Cancer Center, regularly performs HIPEC for his peritoneal mesothelioma patients.
-He explains, “The results are quite impressive.
+He tells us, “The results are quite impressive.
 About 80% of patients who are eligible for the treatment will be alive at 5 years, and about half of that number without any further evidence of disease.”

 Finding a Peritoneal Mesothelioma Specialist